rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 ## Store IDs and IPs

-When the pods are ready store the IP adresses and the IDs.
+When the pods are ready, store the IP addresses and the IDs.

 ```shell
 for i in {0..2}; do